 - Your motivation for seeking entrance to the program (please respond to all of the following: why are you interested in this program?
 What do you hope to learn?
 What excites you about RRU’s teaching and learning model?
 Why do you feel called to this program at this moment in time?)

-- The breadth and scope of your leadership experience (using one or more of the six criteria for leadership experience listed above, please describe your current and past leadership experience(s) and, how your training and/or life experiences demonstrate your leadership capacities and potential).
+- The breadth and scope of your leadership experience (using one or more of the six criteria for leadership experience listed on the admission requirements page, please describe your current and past leadership experience(s) and, how your training and/or life experiences demonstrate your leadership capacities and potential).

 - Your experience working in teams and with others from different sectors, disciplines, cultures etc., and the specific skills and capacities that you believe are relevant and applicable to the program.